dvkkishore/dvkkishore/README.md

 - 🤝 I’m looking for help with ML and AI

-- 🪄 I fascinated about Latest Technologies and Photography
+- 🪄 I'm fascinated about Latest Technologies and Photography

 - 📫 How to reach me dannanavenkatakishore@gmail.com